Is CBG the Next CBD?

 Move over CBD, there’s a new cannabinoid in town.

 It’s called CBG (short for cannabigerol), and experts are predicting it could be the next “it” supplement.
-CBG is vying for CBD status, which is one of the main compounds called cannabinoids found in cannabis plants.
+You may already be aware that CBD is one of the main compounds called “cannabinoids” found in cannabis plants.
 They’re both from hemp, a cannabis plant like marijuana.
-CBD (cannabidiol) has blown up in popularity and you can find it in an array of products including supplements, drinks, cosmetics, and lotions.
+In the past couple years, CBD (cannabidiol) has exploded in popularity as a functional aid to promote mental calm and often sleep.
+You can find CBD in a variety of products, including supplements, drinks, cosmetics, and lotions.
 But CBG has mostly flown under the radar—at least until recently.

 While we’re learning a lot about CBD and THC, there are still a lot of unknowns surrounding CBG and what it is capable of, says Kent Vrana, PhD, chair of the department of pharmacology, Penn State College of Medicine.